AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ##### Returns
 BOOLEAN
 ### Function: AddFlow
-Adds 'FLOWMIN' and 'FLOWMAX' Columns to Product List
+Adds the 'FLOWMIN' and 'FLOWMAX' Columns to Product List.

 No additional remarks available
 ##### Signature